swaptacular/swpt_accounts/protocol.rst

    ``"OK"``, and SHOULD hint at the reason for the failure. [#failed-commit]_ In all other cases, this value MUST be ``"OK"``.

+committed_amount : int64
+   The transferred (committed) amount.
+This MUST always be a non-negative number.
+A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.

 ts : date-time
    The moment at which this message was sent (the message's